Master of Science in Communication Studies at Grand Valley

 The Communications, M.S. is 36 credits and when taken part-time can be completed in two to three years.
 The curriculum includes coursework covering a wide variety of communication topics, including courses from other major programs within the School of Communications relevant to Communication Studies.

 See the full course list.

-The Communications, M.S. admission requirements are available online.
+The Communications, M.S.application deadlines are July 15 for Fall semester, November 1 for Winter semester, and April 1 for Spring/Summer semester.
+Applications may be considered after the deadlines.
 The $30 application fee is waived for undergraduate alumni of Grand Valley.

 For more information on tuition and fees, please visit the costs portion of the GVSU Financial Aid website.
 For financial support, scholarship search, and filing for FAFSA, please visit the GVSU Financial Support website.